Xyaren/homeassistant-magentatv/README.md

   Check out the service `magentatv.send_key`
 - Configurable listen/advertised address and port used for receiving events (for runing in Docker or NAT situations)
 - MediaPlayer controls like play/pause/mute/volume/on/off
+- Show the current running channel and program

 ### Planned
 - Support more device models
-- Detect if App (Youtube/Prime/Netflix() is currently active on the receiver
+- Detect if App (Youtube/Prime/Netflix) is currently active on the receiver
 - (Unknwon if possible) Start apps like Youtube/Netflix from Homeassistant

 ## Installation